Understanding Cryptographic Hash Functions and Password Security

 - Verifying the authenticity of files, documents, and messages.

-The core property of a hash function is collision resistance.
+The core property of a hash function is collision opposition.
 Two different inputs should not result in the same output hash (or it should be extremely rare and difficult to find such collisions).

 How Are Hashes Formed?